Glossary

 An opportunity to study and learn from anywhere (home, coffeeshop, work, etc.) anytime.

-The length of study for these programs can vary, typically 3 or more years.
-This is the highest level of academic achievement within an area of study.
-Involves completion of oral and written exams and original research presented in a dissertation.
+A Doctoral Degree is a graduate program.
+Typical length of study is 3 or more years.
+This credential is the highest level of academic achievement within an area of study.
+It involves completion of oral and written exams and original research presented in a dissertation.

 Explore career options that tend to focus on self-exploration and skill building for the workplace.